Requiem for a Secret Agent: Plot

-O’Brien (Franco Andrei) is driving through the streets of Tangier in a sporty blue convertible, when he notices that he is being followed, He stops for petrol, and makes a phone call to Bressart (Luis Induni), warning that he might have to cancel their meeting.
-O'Brien kills his pursuer but later, when he arrives at his rendezvous, he finds Bressart dead and is in turn killed by the mysterious Alexej (Wolf Hillinger), who works for the former Nazi intelligence officer Rubeck (Peter van Eyck).
+While driving through the streets of Tangier in a convertible, O’Brien notices that he is being followed.
+Stopping for petrol, O’Brien kills his pursuer.
+Later, he finds that Bressart, a man he was supposed to meet with, is dead.
+He is then killed by Alexej, who works for former Nazi intelligence officer Rubeck.

-The American secret services operating in Morocco need a replacement for agent A139 (O'Brien).
-The old man (John Karlsen), who runs the service, does not think that a conventional agent will be effective against Rubeck's ruthless syndicate, and instructs Moran (Benny Deus) to contact the mercenary but effective British agent John Merrill (Stewart Granger) in Berlin, and bring him to Tangier.
-Merrill, who has the code name Bingo, has been helping a family escape to the West from East Germany, but only in exchange for all their valuables.
+The American secret services operating in Morocco need a replacement for agent A139.
+The man running the service does not think that a conventional agent will be effective against Rubeck's syndicate, and instructs Moran to contact British agent John Merrill, and bring him to Tangier.
+Merrill, who has the code name Bingo, has been helping a family escape from East Germany, but only in exchange for all their valuables.

-Merrill arrives in Tangier, and sees that a fellow passenger Evelyn (Daniela Bianchi) has a gun in her handbag.
-Ever the gentleman, Bingo removes it, smuggles it through security without her knowledge, and then returns it to her.
-He is met at the airport by Olafson (Giulio Bosetti), an idealistic Norwegian agent who - together with his colleague Edith (Giorgia Moll) - explains their side of the mission.
+In Tangier, Merrill sees that fellow passenger Evelyn has a gun in her handbag.
+Ever the gentleman, Bingo removes the gun, smuggles it through security without her knowledge, and then returns it to her.
+He is met at the airport by Olafson, a Norwegian agent who - together with his colleague Edith - explains their side of the mission.
 Rubeck was responsible for the bombing of a U.N. airplane carrying Norwegian mediators to peace negotiations in Egypt, so Merrill's job is to both neutralise Rubeck's organisation and to send him to Norway to stand trial.

-Bingo and Olafson track down Bressart's lover Betty Lou (Maria Granada), but Rubeck has anticipated this and has stationed two of his men in her room.
-Merrill and Olafson kill the two henchmen, but Betty Lou runs away before they can talk to her.
+Bingo and Olafson track down Bressart's lover Betty Lou, but Rubeck has anticipated this and has stationed two of his men in her room.
+Merrill and Olafson kill the henchmen, but Betty Lou flees before they can talk to her.
 Evelyn meets Betty Lou and reveals that she is Bressart's wife, and has come to Tangier to avenge his death.
-Bingo tries to speak to Betty Lou, but Alexej kills her, leaving Evelyn with the idea that Bingo ws responsible.
-It is revealed that Alexej had been found and adopted as a young boy by Rubeck in Poland during World Wat II, and that Rubeck has raised him as his protege.
+Bingo tries to speak to Betty Lou, but Alexej kills her, leaving Evelyn with the idea that Bingo was responsible.
+Alexej had been found and adopted as a young boy by Rubeck in Poland during World War II, and Rubeck has raised him as his protege.

-Assuming that Bingo was also responsible for her husband's death, Evelyn hires some locals to kill him, but Bingo overpowers them and visits Evelyn to demand an explanation.
-He gives her a slapping, and tells her what really happened, but she does not believe his story and pulls a gun on him.
-In the ensuing struggle, she is shot and killed with her own gun.
+Assuming that Bingo was also responsible for her husband's death, Evelyn hires locals to kill him, but Bingo overpowers them and visits her to demand an explanation.
+He slaps her, and reveals what really happened, but she does not believe his story and pulls out her gun.
+In the ensuing struggle, she is shot and killed by her own gun.